awwilhelm/KataGroceryStore/README.md

 6. Not exactly sure what this means "Markdown prices must always be used in favor of the per-unit price during the sale.
 There are laws protecting the customer from false advertising."

+Update: I think this answers my assumption from before.
+This is a markdown and not a coupon.
+I first thought they meant the same thing